Skip to main content

 The fee response includes:

-• fees.network: Fee charged by the dcipher network
+• fees.network: Network fee charged by the dcipher network (protocol fee, deducted from swap amount)

 • fees.total: Total fee (solver + network)